germainelry/rag-ai-chatbot/README.md

 - **Voice Channel** — Add a speech-to-text ingestion path so phone/voice interactions feed into the same agent workflow
 - **Observability Stack** — Integrate structured logging, distributed tracing, and an LLM-specific eval framework (e.g., LangSmith or Braintrust)
 - **Mobile Agent App** — A React Native companion app for agents to review and approve drafts on the go

 ---

-## Case Study

-See [`case-study.md`](./case-study.md) for a short narrative walkthrough of the project's development arc, key decision points, and lessons learned.

----